-At this bustling contemporary Italian restaurant, food is best shared and volume levels are high.
+At this bustling Italian restaurant, food is best shared and volume levels are high.
 It’s regularly booked out on Friday and Saturday nights.
 Thankfully, seats at the entrance and along the large concrete bar are available for walk-ins.

 The demand is warranted.
 Osteria Oggi has a dream team behind it.
 Simon Kardachi (Press Food & Wine, The Pot Food & Wine, Melt, Proof, Maybe Mae, Bread & Bone, Shobosho) and managing partner Christopher Woodcock put the diner together in 2015, along with wine guy Tim White and chefs Andrew Davies, Mimi Rivers, Nicola Pau and Max O’Callaghan.